Dominica: Rapid Damage Assessment of Critical Infrastructure and Support to Recovery Planning

 - Provide technical assistance to the Ministry of Public Works with recovery planning and devising solutions for restoring access to isolated areas.

 - Just-In-Time Technical Assistance: Due to the scale of impact and the strained engineering capacity on island, the World Bank deployed a team of engineers from Haiti and Guadeloupe to provide just-in time technical assistance and advisory support to the Ministry of Public Works in assessing damages to road and bridge infrastructure as well as determining further landslide risk that may pose ongoing threats to critical infrastructure.
 This assistance was mobilized and provided on August 31, 2015, just 4 days after the disaster event.
-Funds covered the chartering of a helicopter to bring in these experts given the closure of the main airport due to flooding.
 The World Bank team also assisted in the compilation of consultant and contracting firms in the region by specialty and assisted in the development of reconstruction timeframes, in order to expedite the process of procurement of recovery works and activities.

 - Contracting of Engineering Expertise: An engineering consulting firm was hired (September 9 – November 30, 2015) to analyze the technical feasibility of restoring access to Petite Savanne and Delice areas which had been cut off due to landslides and slope failures.
 The firm also identified and classified 80 landslides and slope instabilities with detailed geotechnical analysis conducted on the major ones and provided mitigation and design options for rehabilitation.